ShaharLutatiPersonal/hyperhypernetworks/README.md

-# hyperhypernetworks
+# HyperHyperNetwork For the Design Of Antenna Arrays
-ICML Reproducibility code for HyperHyperNetwork Dor the Design Of Antenna Arrays https://arxiv.org/abs/2105.03838
+ICML Reproducibility code for HyperHyperNetwork For the Design Of Antenna Arrays https://arxiv.org/abs/2105.03838

 ## Prerequisite